Photos

 Web photo services come and go.
 I know people who put their photos on a "free" service that later started charging for storage, or shut down completely.

 I set up our living room computer, a Mac Mini, to show photos at random in the screensaver from a large collection.
-I use Photos to manage the picture library.
-I copy pictures into the Photos app for display on the Mac.
+I use the Apple Photos app to manage the picture library.
+I copy images into a folder in Photos in for display by the Mac screensaver.

-On the living room computer, I have thousands of pictures in the Apple Photos application.
+On the living room computer, I have thousands of pictures in the Photos application.
 For each picture I add, I edit and straighten and crop it if necessary.
-Since the display is an HD TV, I try cropping landscape photos to 16:9 if the picture can stand that: doing so will eliminate black space at the sides or top of the picture.
+Since the display is an HD TV, I try cropping landscape photos to 16:9 if the picture can stand that: doing so will eliminate black borders at the sides or top of the screen.
 Then I follow the steps described above to improve what I can.

 I add pictures to a Photos album called "screen" if they should be in the random screensaver.